 Just as no two diamonds are the same, every engagement and wedding ring is unique too, and there are many different style preferences of how to wear your wedding rings.
 Despite some styles being more popular or trendy, there is a multitude of ways you can customize your ring to create something that fits your individual style.
 To start your ring search journey, it’s helpful to understand the components of a ring so you know what to consider with different styles from classic engagement ring styles to those that are more unique.
 The design of the ring itself is comprised of three essential elements: stone shape, setting and metal.
 Here is what you need to know about each.

-Whether you decide to look at natural diamonds, lab grown diamonds or diamond alternatives for your diamond jewelry, perhaps one of the most important components of choosing an engagement ring is the shape of the stone featured at the center of the ring.
+Whether you decide to look at natural diamonds, lab grown diamonds or simulated diamond jewelry , perhaps one of the most important components of choosing an engagement ring is the shape of the stone featured at the center of the ring.
 The stone shape, not to be confused with its cut, is the visual appearance of the diamond, whereas the cut refers to how the facets of the stone are arranged.
 Although the cut of a diamond is a critical consideration when selecting a ring, understanding the different shapes as well can help you determine the type and style of engagement ring you want.

 - Round: Just as it sounds, this shape is a perfectly symmetrical circle.
 A flawless round shape is one of the most popular choices as it lets in the most light to create the maximum amount of sparkle.